 - Dry food won’t “cure” dental disease, but it doesn’t stick to teeth as readily as wet foods.
 Crunching dry food can reduce dental problems by about 10 percent, though, so offering your dog “crunchies” after moist dinners can help.

 - Many dogs relish healthy people foods like raw veggies or fruit, and chewing on these “detergent” foods can help scrub teeth clean.
 Offer dogs carrots or apple slices for healthy natural dental snacks.
 Make ’em big pieces, too, so he must gnaw off a piece rather than gulp it whole.
+Here are some safe people foods for pets.

 - Special “dental diets” and treats available in grocery stores or dispensed from the veterinarian can help especially with dog breeds that seem more prone to dental issues like Yorkshire Terriers.
 Look for sodium hexametaphosphate (sodium HMP) listed in the food, which helps prevent plaque from attaching to teeth.